anuj120377/News-Sentiment-Analysis/README.md

 ```shell
   cd djangoNewsSentimentAnalysis
 ```
-To access or use the application, open a terminal in the cloned repository folder and run the following command.
+To access or use the application, run the following command.

 ```shell
 python manage.py runserver